zyedidia/multiplix/README.md

 # Multiplix kernel

-Multiplix is a small operating system for performing research in operating system development.
-It is currently designed as a monolithic kernel and includes special monitor-mode software that is used to verify and enforce kernel invariants (for checking correctness).
+Multiplix is a small operating system serving as the foundation for some research projects in operating systems.
+It is currently designed as a monolithic kernel and plus a special kernel monitor that runs at a higher privilege level.
 Multiplix is very much in-progress.

+At the moment it is too early to have in-depth instructions on how to set up Multiplix.
+After more continued development this page will be expanded, so stay tuned!

+The current status is that Multiplix can boot all cores, enable virtual memory and interrupts, and supports multiple user-mode processes with a limited set of system calls.
+On the Raspberry Pis Multiplix also has an SD card driver and a read-only FAT32 file system.
+Current work is focused on expanding the system call interface to support a shell and a basic user-mode environment.

 # Supported systems